 When I say show-stopping, I mean it.
-These Garlic Butter Rolls are so good, my hubby inhaled a ridiculous amount the other day when I made them!
+These Garlic Butter Rolls are so good, that my hubby inhaled a ridiculous amount the other day when I made them!

-They are buttery, soft, fluffy (probably the fluffiest rolls I have made!), garlicky, so so tasty and addicting!
+They are buttery, soft, fluffy (probably the fluffiest rolls I have made!), garlicky, so tasty and addicting!